 Conservation of the Georgia Blind Salamander and the Dougherty Plain Cave Crayfish

-A colony of the Georgia Blind Salamander (Eurycea walleci) and the Dougherty Plain Cave Crayfish (Cambarus cryptodytes) is now in place within the Department of Conservation and Research collection at San Antonio Zoo.
+A colony of the Georgia Blind Salamander (Eurycea walleci) and the Dougherty Plain Cave Crayfish (Cambarus cryptodytes) is now in place within the Center for Conservation and Research collection at San Antonio Zoo.
 Goals of this project include development of captive husbandry and breeding protocols before they are critically necessary.
 The quality of the groundwter where these species exist is declining and wildlife authorities anticipate the decline of the salamander owing to anthropogenic influences.
 Our collaborators are Illinois Natural History Museum and United States Geological Survey (USGS)

 Conservation of the Micronesian Kingfisher